 - 14.5.1 Benthic ecology baseline conditions can be influenced by a variety of factors including pollution, coastal development and climate change.
-These factors can influence not only the distribution of habitats and the abundance of associated flora and fauna but also life history processes including growth and reproduction. - 14.5.2 Within the study area, climate change impacts due to factors such as increasing sea surface levels and warming sea temperatures are considered to be one of the principle ways in which baseline conditions are likely to evolve during the life cycle of the Proposed Development and is therefore considered in further detail below. - 14.5.3 Future UK Climate Projections 2018 (UKCP18) from the Met Office for the Stockton-on-Tees area (The Met Office, 2019) based on a 1981 - 2000 baseline3, uses a range of possible scenarios, classified as Representative Concentration Pathways (RCPs), to inform different future emission trends.
+These factors can influence not only the distribution of habitats and the abundance of associated flora and fauna but also life history processes including growth and reproduction. - 14.5.2 Within the study area, climate change impacts due to factors such as increasing sea surface levels and warming sea temperatures are considered to be one of the principle ways in which baseline conditions are likely to evolve during the life cycle of the Project and is therefore considered in further detail below. - 14.5.3 Future UK Climate Projections 2018 (UKCP18) from the Met Office for the Stockton-on-Tees area (The Met Office, 2019) based on a 1981 2000 baseline3, uses a range of possible scenarios, classified as Representative Concentration Pathways (RCPs), to inform different future emission trends.
 RCP 8.5 has been used for the purposes of this assessment as a worst-case scenario. - 14.5.4 Based on RCP 8.5, there is a 50% probability that sea levels will have risen 8 cm by 2022 (commencement of construction) and 11 cm by 2026 (commencement of operation).
-By 2051 (the end of the Proposed Developments operational lifespan) this may increase further to 26 cm above the 1981 2000 baseline. - 14.5.5 The implications of sea level rise to intertidal habitats and communities are dependent on the topography of the shoreline; low lying or gentle sloping coastal environments such as Coatham Sands are vulnerable to greater impacts.
+By 2051 (the end of the Proposed Developments operational lifespan) this may increase further to 26 cm above the 1981 - 2000 baseline. - 14.5.5 The implications of sea level rise to intertidal habitats and communities are dependent on the topography of the shoreline; low lying or gentle sloping coastal environments such as Coatham Sands are vulnerable to greater impacts. - 14.5.6 An increase of 8 11 cm prior to and throughout the construction phase of the Proposed Development would be expected to result in a potential shift in the distribution of intertidal benthic communities higher up the shoreline in line with the sea level rise This in itself is unlikely to alter the intertidal benthic baseline present within the study area although the area could be subject to coastal squeeze resulting in a loss of sand and mudflats.